sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 ``HSS_LMS_PrivateKeyInternal`` realize the public and secret key, respectively.

-Botan's HSS/LMS implementation derives LMS seeds and identifiers by the same method the reference implementation applies.
+Botan's HSS/LMS implementation derives LMS seeds and identifiers by the same method Cisco's reference implementation applies.
+This approach is called ``SECRET_METHOD 2`` in the Cisco implementation's configuration.
 ``SEED`` and ``I`` of child LMS trees are derived from the values of their parents and their position in the hypertree.
-The derivation functions are the
+This operation is similar to the pseudorandom key generation method of [RFC8554]_ Appendix A.
-following:
+The derivation functions are the following:

 .. math::
    \mathtt{SEED_{child}}\ &\mathtt{= Hash(I_{parent}\ ||\ u32str(q_{parent})\